-In the iframe code, we can adjust the height and width of the iframe to avoid scrolling.
+In the embed code, we can adjust the height and width of the iframe to avoid scrolling.
 The iframe statement finally looked like this:

+You can do this also without using Publish to Cloud.
 The iframe technique works just as well regardless of where you have uploaded the converted web page.
-Just replace the link to the calculator in the example above with a link to where you uploaded your web calculator.
+Just replace the link to the calculator in the embed code above with a link to where you uploaded your own web calculator.